imranmollajoy/rss-reader/The Verge/The best small updates Apple didn’t mention at WWDC.md

 Beta users have also spotted a more granular set of [charging limit options for iPhone 15 devices](/2023/9/21/23884725/apple-iphone-15-pro-optimized-charging-80-percent-how-it-works) — instead of just choosing to limit charge to 80 percent, there’s a slider between 80 and 100 percent, with stops every 5 percent along the way.

 While there are tons more updates hidden throughout Apple’s current set of betas, we have to stop somewhere.
-If you’re interested in trying out the new betas and don’t want to wait for their public releases later, you’ll need to [sign up for the developer program](https://developer.apple.com/programs/enroll/) and then follow [Apple’s instructions](https://developer.apple.com/support/install-beta/).
+If you’re interested in trying out the new betas and don’t want to wait for their public releases, you’ll need to [sign up for the developer program](https://developer.apple.com/programs/enroll/) and then follow [Apple’s instructions](https://developer.apple.com/support/install-beta/).
 (We have [our own guide](/24175976/ios-18-developer-public-betas-install-how-to), if you find that easier!)
 Make sure you back up your device before you download the beta, though, and beware: betas can be buggy, and there’s potential for things to go seriously wrong.
 It’s fun to mess with betas on an old iPhone, but it’s not a great idea on your primary phone or computer.